‘‘ हेल्थ को दे पहले स्थान,

 Hunger stats in India & World-

-• A report says that around 15% of the population in India is undernourished.
+• Around 15% of India’s population is undernourished.

 • There is a huge disparity in this world, where rich can access every kind of food, but poors have to starve for even daily dose.
 Nearly 1/3rd of overall food produced in the world is never used and goes to waste.